alexclassroom/auto-hide-admin-bar/readme.txt

 = 1.2 =
 * Added setting to disable the plugin for any available user role.
 * Added keyboard shortcut setting.
 Now you can show and hide the Toolbar with a keyboard shortcut!
 Thanks for the feature request photoMaldives (https://wordpress.org/support/topic/very-useful-works-exactly-as-expected/).
 * Added donate link as plugin actions.
 Want to donate?
-Go here: https://nostromo.nl/wordpress-plugins/auto-hide-admin-bar/
+Go [here](https://nostromo.nl/wordpress-plugins/auto-hide-admin-bar/).
 * Added donate link in plugin settings.
 * Moved version number in plugin settings screen to bottom.

 = 1.1 =
 * Moved inline Javascript code to external file and have it registered and enqueued.
-  Thanks iCounsellorUK fro reporting this: https://wordpress.org/support/topic/assumes-jquery-loads-first/
+  Thanks iCounsellorUK fro reporting [this](https://wordpress.org/support/topic/assumes-jquery-loads-first/).

 = 1.0.3 =
 * Fixed logged in detection, replaced test for class .logged-in to test for #wpadminbar, which is universal and dependent on theme developers.
-  Thanks wloske for this suggestion - https://wordpress.org/support/topic/not-working-for-me-140
+  Thanks wloske for this [suggestion](https://wordpress.org/support/topic/not-working-for-me-140).

 = 1.0.2 =
 * Added load_textdomain() function.